 The civilian carry of firearms is guaranteed by the 2nd Amendment of the U.S. Constitution.
 Mystifyingly, it has been a topic of debate among law enforcement administrators across the nation.
 Larger cities – especially along the east and west coasts – tend to support stricter firearms restrictions, while much of the southeast, midwest, mountain west and rural areas are much more supportive of civilian firearm ownership and carry.

 Editor’s Note: BlueSheepdog is made up of current and former law enforcement officers from various backgrounds and experience.
 This author has over 21 years in law enforcement, including Patrol, Traffic, Drug Task Force, Supervisor, and SWAT.
-For disclosure, the author is a Lifetime Member of the National Rifle Association (NRA).
-The BlueSheepdog staff are supportive of lawful citizens possessing and carrying firearms for lawful purposes.
+For disclosure, the author is a Lifetime Member of the National Rifle Association (NRA) after getting an NRA Life Membership Discount through GunsHolstersAndGear.
+The BlueSheepdog staff are supportive of citizens possessing and carrying firearms.

 FBI Reports on Firearm Use

-The National Institute of Justice (under the DOJ) has shown the violent crime rate, including crimes with firearms, has dramatically fallen over the last 25 years.
-According to the NIJ Report the number of firearm incidents within that 25-year period was at a high in 1994 with 1.287 million.
+The National Institute of Justice (under the DOJ) shows the violent crime rate, including crimes with firearms, dramatically fell during the last 25 years.
+According to the NIJ Report the number of criminal firearm incidents within that 25-year period was at a high in 1994 with 1.287 million.
 Since then the number has fallen to 467,000 in 2011, with only 333,000 in 2008.
 The firearm crime rate in 1994 was 7.4 per 100,000, while it dropped to 1.8 in 2011.
 The lowest firearm crime rate in the 25-year period was 2008 at 1.5.

-However, in recent years there has arguably been an upsurge in violent crimes with firearms.
-This includes horrific acts of mass casualties including the Las Vegas massacre, the San Bernardino terrorist attack, and attack on the Pulse nightclub.
+However, in recent years there has been the perception of an increase of violent crimes with firearms.
+This includes horrific acts of spree killers including the Las Vegas massacre, the San Bernardino terrorist attack, and attack on the Pulse nightclub.
 However, the rise in violence also includes increased attacks on law enforcement officers and businesses.
 In the video below a committed armed robber continues to fight with the two female clerks (mother and daughter), even after being shot more than once.